 All aircraft face condensation and are fitted with passive means to drain condensate water from the aircraft when parked on ground.
 CTT is the only provider of active anti-condensation systems.
-The competition is passive systems that leads away condensation when the aircraft is on the ground.
-Our biggest competitor is to do nothing at all.
+The competition offers passive systems that leads away condensation when the aircraft is on the ground.
+Biggest competition is to do nothing at all.

-CTT needs to encourage airlines to request active moisture control when purchasing new aircraft in order to convince manufacturers to be listed in their OEM catalogue.
+CTT needs to encourage airlines to request active moisture control when purchasing new aircraft in order to convince manufacturers to be listed in the OEM catalogue.

 Jet2.com and Transavia are CTT's two biggest narrowbody customers.
-Both airlines have the anti-condensation system on their fleets of Boeing 737s.
-CTT is aiming for them to continue with the system when they start to introduce Airbus aircraft from 2023 (in total, they have orders for approx. 200 aircraft in the A320-family).
+Airlines have the dehumidifier on their Boeing 737s.
+CTT is aiming for them to continue with the system when they started to introduce Airbus aircraft from 2023 (they have orders for approx. 200 aircraft in the A320 family).
+In January 2025, Jet2.com placed an order for the anti-condensation system for all 146 of the Airbus A321s it has ordered.